github/codeql/docs/language/ql-handbook/language.rst

 For qualified identifiers (``a.b``):

--  Build up a list of *candidate search paths*, consisting of the current file's directory, and each of the directories on the `library path <#library-path>`__ (in order).
+-  Build up a list of *candidate search paths*, consisting of the current file's directory, then the *query directory* of the current file, and finally each of the directories on the `library path <#library-path>`__ (in order).

 -  Determine the first candidate search path that has a *matching* QLL file for the import directive's qualified name.
 A QLL file in a candidate search path is said to match a qualified name if, starting from the candidate search path, there is a subdirectory for each successive qualifier in the qualified name, and the directory named by the final qualifier contains a file whose base name matches the qualified name's base name, with the addition of the file extension ``.qll``.
 The file and directory names are matched case-sensitively, regardless of whether the filesystem is case-sensitive or not.